 - Obtain a code from the DVLA's 'share driving licence' service that you can pass to a third party (employer, hire car company).
-The code will only be valid for 72 hours and will give them one-off access to your online driving licence record to verify the printed copy.
+The code will be valid for 21 days and will give them one-off access to your online driving licence record to verify the printed copy.

 You can expect to be offered a fairly bewildering array of additional insurances, particularly if hiring from an independent hirer within your resort rather than a well known international brands.

 - ALI(Additional Liability Insurance) and LIS(Liability Insurance Supplement) – flat-rate increase in the liability insurance cover sum